Skip to main content

 Raclette

-Named after Raclette du Valais cheese, this dish involves melting the surface of a cheese wheel and scraping it onto plates.
-Served with boiled potatoes, gherkins, pickled onions, and dried meats.
-Popular in alpine regions and increasingly popular among younger generations.
+Named after Raclette du Valais cheese, the dish works by melting the cut face of a wheel and scraping the soft layer onto your plate.
+It comes with boiled potatoes, gherkins, pickled onions and dried meats.
+Long an Alpine favourite, it has caught on with younger eaters too.

 Rösti